Creating a Rich Picture animation for The King's Fund

 This animation was one of our first, and although we’re still proud of it and we still get asked to replicate the style, we wanted to try something new.
 After all, a lot has changed since 2013 – not only in the NHS but also in CC Animation Studio.

 After a workshop with The King’s Fund team and a lot of discussion on how to simplify this complex topic, we decided to go down the route of a pinboard.
-Not only are these commonly used across the NHS (you’ll see the blue versions covered with NHS leaflets and notices everywhere, from GP surgeries to hospitals), but they are a tool that is often used to process a lot of information at once (think Carrie's evidence wall in Homeland).
+Not only are these commonly used across the NHS (you’ll see the blue versions covered with NHS leaflets and notices everywhere, from GP surgeries to hospitals), but they are a tool that is often used to process a lot of information at once (think Carrie's evidence wall in Homeland!).

-We’re always up for a challenge and trying new things so we gave it a go!
+We’re always up for a challenge and trying new things, so we gave it a go!

 The rich picture is available to download or buy from The King's Fund website.